dougeby/IntuneDocs/InTuneDocs/DeployUse/keep-windows-pcs-up-to-date-with-software-updates-in-microsoft-intune.md

 2. On the **Service Settings: Updates** page, in the **Product Category** list, select the update categories that you want to make available to computers.
 Note that the most common updates are selected by default.

     > [!IMPORTANT]
-    > To ensure that computers receive the updates that have been approved by the admin, the Windows Server Update Services (WSUS) Group Policy setting, **Specify Intranet Microsoft update service location** must not be applied to computers that have been enrolled with [!INCLUDE[wit_firstref](./includes/wit_firstref_md.md)].
+    > To ensure that computers receive the updates that have been approved by the admin, the Windows Server Update Services (WSUS) Group Policy setting, **Specify Intranet Microsoft update service location** must not be applied to computers that have been enrolled with Intune.

 3. In the **Update Classification** list, select the classes of update that you want to make available to managed computers.
 Again, the most common options are selected by default.